Table of Contents

 5.20 Short circuit evaluation

-5.21 Java example: Salary calculation with branches
+5.21 Java example: Salary calculation and sale discount with branches

 5.22 Java example: Search for name using branches